-YouTube has made changes to its controversial “Restricted Mode” after criticism that LGBTI-related videos were being unfairly filtered.
+YouTube has made changes to its shady “Restricted Mode” after LGBTI-related videos cannot be found in search.

-Last month YouTube came under fire for blocking LGBTI-related videos in Restricted Mode, an optional feature that YouTube says can be used by children and families to “help screen out potentially objectionable content”.
+Last month YouTube came under fire for blocking LGBTI-related videos in Restricted Mode.